The Right (Germany): History

 On 5 July 2014, the 5th Federal Party Congress took place in Hamm (NRW), where Christian Worch was once again elected Federal Chairman.
 Ingeborg Lobocki resigned as Deputy Chairman and Treasurer for health reasons, replaced by Tatjana Berner.

 On 13 January 2016, it was announced that the party's websites were deleted from the Facebook social network for violations of the company's Terms of Service.

 On 28 October 2017, Worch was confirmed as chairman at the federal party convention with 78.4% of the votes.
 Subsequently, however, the Thuringian State Association demanded that the federal party should decide "that the party is fully committed to the rights of the German national community."
 Worch held a counter-speech and rejected the request for legal and political reasons.
 The majority of the members followed the Thuringian state association and not Worch.
 Worch then resigned and left the party.

-Dutch Neo-Nazi and Hitler lookalike Stefan Wijkamp was a former board member for the party.
+Dutch Neo-Nazi and Hitler lookalike Stefan Wijkamp[nl] was a former board member for the party.

 Worch's successor was the multiply convicted Dortmund neo-Nazi squad Christoph Drewer.
 On 1 April 2018, Bruck and Sascha Krolzig were elected as federal co-chairmen at a federal party conference; At the same time, the party added in its name the wording "Party for Referendum, Sovereignty and Homeland Protection".

-For the European elections in 2019, The Right has chosen the imprisoned, repeatedly sentenced 90-year-old Holocaust denier Ursula Haverbeck as its top candidate.
+For the European elections in 2019, The Right chose the imprisoned, repeatedly sentenced 90-year-old Holocaust denier Ursula Haverbeck as its top candidate.

+In 2023, the Dortmund section, which had several municipal advisors, joined The Homeland, considerably weakening Die Rechte.
+The party announced its dissolution in 2025.